Evaluating the ROI of Moving to a Decision Engine for Risk Management

 Cost Implications: Current System

-Let's consider the cost involved in making two changes to risk algorithms per month:
+Consider the cost of making recurring changes to risk logic:

 • Risk Analyst and Business Analyst: $1,200